Welfare Guarantees in Schelling Segregation: Additional Results

 In the upper bound part of \Cref{thm:uvo-price}, we showed that any UVO assignment has social welfare at least $1/2$.
 Here we establish an improved bound of $1$, albeit with a much longer proof.

 \begin{theorem} When $n\ge 3$, any UVO assignment has social welfare at least $1$. \end{theorem}

 \begin{proof} By an argument similar to that in the upper bound part of \Cref{thm:uvo-price}, it suffices to consider the case where the number of agents is equal to the number of nodes.
 Let $\vv$ be a UVO assignment.
 If all agents receive nonzero utility, then since the least possible positive utility is $1/(n-1)$, the social welfare would be at least $n/(n-1) > 1$.
-Hence we may assume without loss of generality that there is a red agent with utility $0$.
+Hence we may assume without loss of generality that there is a red agent with utility $0$, and that all blue agents receive a positive utility.

 Decompose the topology into maximal monochromatic components.
 We claim that there cannot be a set of red components and a set of blue components such that the two sets have the same total number of nodes and together they do not cover all nodes; call this claim (*).
-To see why (*) is true, assume for contradiction that such pair of sets exist.
+To see why (*) is true, assume for contradiction that two such sets exist.
 We swap all agents in the set of red components with those in the set of blue components to obtain an assignment $\vv'$.
 The utility of each swapped red agent in $\vv'$ is at least that of the blue agent whom she replaces in $\vv$; an analogous statement holds for the swapped blue agents in $\vv'$.
 Moreover, an unswapped agent who is adjacent to at least one swapped agent receives a strictly higher utility in $\vv'$ than in $\vv$.
 Hence $\vv$ is not UVO, a contradiction that establishes (*).

 Next, assume for contradiction that $\SW(\vv) < 1$, and let $s$ be the number of maximal monochromatic components in the topology.
 Call an edge ``monochromatic'' if it connects two agents of the same color.
 Since a component with $t$ nodes has at least $t-1$ edges, the total number of monochromatic edges is at least $n-s$.
 A monochromatic edge generates a utility of at least $1/(n-1)$ for each of the two agents adjacent to it, so the generated utility is at least $2/(n-1)$ for each edge.
 Since $\SW(\vv) < 1$, this means that the number of monochromatic edges is less than $(n-1)/2$, and therefore at most $(n-2)/2$.
 Thus, we have $n-s\leq (n-2)/2$, which implies that $n\leq 2s-2$.